privacy-scaling-explorations/zkevm-circuits/testool/README.md

 - `id` is the identifier of the suite.
 The default suite is called `default`.
 - `max_steps` the maximum number of executed opcodes.
 If this is reached, the test is marked to be ignored.
 - `max_gas` the maximum gas of a test.
-If the is reached, the test is marked to be ignored.
+If the specified maximum gas is reached, the test is marked to be ignored.
 Put a `0` if you do not want to limit it.
 - you should define also only one of these parameters:
    - `allow_tests` with the list of tests or test sets to execute.
 All others will be excluded.
 Test sets should be prefixed with `&`
    - `ignore_tests` with the list of test or test sets to ignore.
 All others will be included.
 Test sets should be prefixed with `&`